Blown-in Attic Insulation

 Adding insulation to your attic is one of the fastest and most cost-effective ways to reduce energy waste and maximize your energy dollars.

 By air sealing, adding insulation, and preventing the outside elements from intruding into your home, both your heating and your cooling systems will have to work a lot less to produce the same results.

 In most homes, the attic is the hottest part of the house during the summer.
 Without adequate insulation, the extreme heat generated there transfers into the living space of the home and increases the demand on the air conditioning system.
 During the winter, inadequate insulation in the attic can cause heat loss and overwork the heating system.
 Properly air sealing and insulating your attic with cellulose insulation reduces the rate of heat transfer and stretches your energy dollars.

-Seal Right's blown in cellulose insulation is treated so that it has a class one fire rating (The highest any building material can recieve).
+Seal Right's blown-in cellulose insulation is treated so that it has a class one fire rating (The highest any building material can receive).
 The cellulose also provides superior protection against mold and pests.